roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-year-old Friend: Anya's Fetish ****** byNonStopFunGuy© Apparently, some 18 year old girls fantasize about being tied up and fucked relentlessly all day or night by perverted, animal grownup studs who don't care about the girls but just want to get off on young pussy.
+Apparently, some 18 year old girls fantasize about being tied up and fucked relentlessly all day or night by perverted, animal grownup studs who don't care about the girls but just want to get off on young pussy.
 I wouldn't have guessed that, until an 18 year old girl told me it was her fantasy -- and proved it with sexy detail!

  My name's Xavier, I'm just an ordinary, horny, married guy who trolls for younger women online.
 I thought other guys like me would get a kick out of an email that a chick sent me last spring.
 She's 18 years old, her name's Anya (so she says), she's from Russia originally but has been living here for so long you can't tell from the way she writes that she still has a little accent.
 I love that accent when we phone fuck, it's hot hearing a Russian bitch get horny and talk about my "cock" and her "pussy" with that dialect -- comes out more like "coke" and "poosy."